 Special coverage may also be worthwhile for those who own valuable art, jewelry, computers, or antiques.

-Buying just enough coverage to replace insured property can save money.
-There are typically two policy options available to homeowners, “replacement cost coverage” and “actual cash value.”
-The former covers the cost to rebuild the home and replace any of its contents.
-The latter simply pays the current value of the property at the time of experienced loss.
+There are two policy options that can help homeowners replace insured property in the event of damage or a loss.
+Replacement cost coverage covers the cost to rebuild the home and replace any of its contents, while actual cash value simply pays the current value of the property at the time of experienced loss.

 What Is Title Insurance?